tritemio/FRETBursts/docs/source/data_class.rst

 -------------------

 Some fitting methods for burst data.
-Note that E and S histogram fitting with generic models is now handled with the new fitting framework.
+Note that E and S histogram fitting with generic models is now handled with the new :ref:`fitting framework <fit-section>`.

 .. class:: Data